varadpatil101/CounciLLM/README.md

 # 🙏 Acknowledgements

-CouncilLLM builds upon the broader ecosystem of open-source AI models and local inference technologies.
+CounciLLM builds upon the broader ecosystem of open-source AI models and local inference technologies.

-Individual model licenses and terms remain applicable to the models used with CouncilLLM.
+Individual model licenses and terms remain applicable to the models used with CounciLLM.

 ---

 <div align="center">

-## 🧠 CouncilLLM
+## 🧠 CounciLLM

 **Multiple models.
 Specialized roles.
 One local intelligence layer.**